ricardo-rendoncepeda/devsign/devsign-deckset.md

 ![inline](Images/MengTweet.png)

-^ You can ease into visual design by getting comfortable within the confines of Xcode, by... turning on canvas rectangles in Interface Builder, using storyboards extensively, and mastering live rendering.
+^ When people hear "design", they usually think of "visual design" and can get scared off because of the technical skill and tool mastery it requires.
+However, I was able to participate in the process by simply getting to know the more visual-side of Xcode, with features such as canvas rectangles in Interface Builder and the all-new live rendering.

-^ Kick it up a notch by... slicing assets, modifying their color, managing typefaces.

-^ Finally, those wishing to make "the leap" into graphic design can... make your own visuals, choose action icons, create a launch image, define a color palette.
+^ Xcode can only do so much though, so I began to meet designers half-way and try to handle some of their more menial tasks which I actually found quite exciting.
+I barely know my way around Illustrator, but with a few basic commands I'm able to take a raw file and slice icons, modify their color, and adjust their size.

+^ Eventually, your skills and interest will grow if you just commit a little bit of your day to these tools and follow good tutorials, much like you would on RayWenderlich.com.

+^ I'm still very new to the field, but I'm hoping to make "the leap" some time and whenever I can I try to choose my own color palettes, mess around with different layouts, and even make some of my own icons.

 ---